UCLL-Frontend/oefeningen-frontend-deel1/week-05-convert-your-css-to-sass-and-focus-on-responsiveness.md

 Check your submission yourself:

 - The (generated) CSS code is valid (check on [https://jigsaw.w3.org/css-validator/](https://jigsaw.w3.org/css-validator/)).
+- The HTML is valid (check all pages on https://html5.validator.nu/ or https://validator.w3.org/).
-- All CSS files are in the folder "CSS."
+- All CSS files, incl .scss-files, are in the folder "CSS".
 - SCSS is built with components that have a logical structure.
 - The associated CSS is in partials or subfiles (e.g., _header.scss) that are organized into folders (directories).
 - You use nesting.